stefanbernhardweb/password-generator/README.md

 2. Password with letters, numbers and special chars (random)

 # Installation
-Just clone or download the project and use it in your local development environment like Xampp, Mamp, etc.
+Just clone or download the project and use it in your project.

 ![This is an image](https://i.ibb.co/9VpDq0z/password-generator.png)